Friday, March 16, 2012

 Game Change!

-It is a known fact that the other political parties bungled an opportunity of a lifetime when they couldn't mobilize and rally around a common candidate or an electable candidate throughout the period the late President Yar'Adua was bedridden.
-They stood still, while PDP battled itself out to overcome its zoning formula as if it is the only political party in Nigeria.
-Once bitten twice shy.
+It is a known fact that the other political parties bungled an opportunity of a lifetime when they couldn't mobilise and rally around a common candidate or an electable candidate throughout the period the late President Yar'Adua was bedridden.
+They stood still while PDP battled itself out to overcome its zoning formula as if it were the only political party in Nigeria.
+Once bitten, twice shy.
 Critical time calls for critical measures.
-There is the imperative need, therefore, for an alternative political party to the PDP; both in terms of personality, policies, and programs to emerge as soon as possible.
+There is an imperative need, therefore, for an alternative political party to the PDP, both in terms of personality, policies, and programs, to emerge as soon as possible.
 And I am laying the groundwork for the formation of that brand new party starting from this moment and on this very Blog.

-Presently, PDP is creating a one-party state through the back door - the number of committees and study groups the President has so far created or is being created is more than necessary to serve the important government goals.
+Presently, PDP is creating a one-party state through the back door - the number of committees and study groups the President has so far created or is creating is more than necessary to serve the important government goals.
 Don't be fooled, this President is a chip off the old block.
 He is a PDP in flesh and blood - once a PDP, always a PDP.
-What is most troubling right now is that ACN and Labor do not have leadership with a commanding presence at the national level to match the political strength and influence of PDP heavyweights operating from behind the scene.
+What is most troubling right now is that ACN and Labour do not have leadership with a commanding presence at the national level to match the political strength and influence of PDP heavyweights operating from behind the scenes.

-The first step is to separate the wheat from the chaff within the progressives cycle.
-There are numerous political parties in our country today, without any distinctive manifesto.
-Each masquerading as a real alternative to the PDP, without any clear-cut objectives.
-Within these parties, you have pockets of real progressives laboring in vain to find a voice, while interlopers and career politicians hold sway and call the shots.
+The first step is to separate the wheat from the chaff within the progressive cycle.
+There are numerous political parties in our country today, without any distinctive manifestos.
+Each masquerades as a real alternative to the PDP, without any clear-cut objectives.
+Within these parties, you have pockets of real progressives labouring in vain to find a voice, while interlopers and career politicians hold sway and call the shots.

 For instance, the fact that you wear an Awo hat doesn't make you an Awoist or imbue you with Awo's values or his leadership virtues.
 Do you profess Awoism?
 Are you willing to apply his thoughts to the best of your ability, taking into account the volume of resources within your control?
 That is the test.
 It's all about pragmatism.
 The policy comes first before any consideration of how to procure the revenue.
 That is the test.
 Besides, you don’t have to be an Afenifere to wear the crown.
 After all, Professor Claude Ake, who introduced “Awo” as a course in his Faculty at the University of Calabar, was not in any shape or form a politician or of the Yoruba race.
 But he was simply an authentic witness to the accomplishment of the late sage and decided to propagate his message and what he stood for to the younger generations.
 Awoism shouldn't be about slogans and rhetoric, but action.
 And I will ensure its passage throughout the breadth and length of this country before I die.
 God is on my side.
 Awo meant well, and his dreams shall be fulfilled.